When forced to summarize the general theory of relativity in one sentence:

 The solution is quite simple.
 By understanding the Spherical In and Out Wave structure of Matter (SSWs) we deduce that any change in velocity of the In-Waves (Principle Two) causes a change in where the In-Waves meet at their Wave-Centers which we observe as the accelerated Motion of the particle.
 This is why acceleration exists and is defined as a change in velocity - because it is caused by a change in velocity of the In-Waves!

-This change in the velocity of waves in Space is dependent upon the Wave-Density of Space (for Gravitational Mass), and is the true physical cause of General Relativity and Albert Einstein's gravitational fields, thus explaining Albert Einstein's comment that;
+This change in the velocity of waves in Space is dependent upon the mass-energy density of space (for Gravitational Mass), and is the true physical cause of General Relativity and Albert Einstein's gravitational fields, thus explaining Albert Einstein's comment that;

 (Special relativity is founded) on the basis of the law of the constancy of the velocity of light.
 But the general theory of relativity cannot retain this law.
 On the contrary, we arrived at the result that according to this latter theory the velocity of light must always depend on the co-ordinates when a gravitational field is present.
 (Albert Einstein)